 2.11.4 Availability of eating plates in the schools.
 Source of procurement of eating plates.

-Arrangement to provide plates and glasses for taking MDM has been undertaken.
-State Fund of Rs.
-93.66 crore has been released for purchase of Plates and glasses.
-Till date 10977780 units have been procured and distributed to the students.
+Arrangement to provide plates and glasses for taking MDM has already been undertaken from State Fund amounting to Rs.
+93.66 crore and 10977780 units have been procured and distributed to the students.

 2.12 Measures taken to rectify